 Even though it is summer, the key to any Iceland packing list is layers.
 We recommend either sweater or fleeces to put under your jacket.

 I personally prefer a microfibre fleece over a sweater for Iceland for the simple reason that these pack down smaller, have better water and water resistance.
+Click here to shop fleeces for Iceland.

 It is also worth noting though that my favorite Iceland souvenir is one of the beautiful wool Icelandic jumpers.